How to Plan the Perfect Trip to Sequoia National Park

 Common Wildlife Sightings

 • Mule Deer: Deer are frequently seen throughout the park, especially in the meadows and near popular trails like the Big Trees Trail and Crescent Meadow.
 There were also plenty at Lodgepole campground before sunset time.
-They’re graceful, calm animals that often allow for a closer look, making for fantastic photo opportunities.
+They’re graceful, calm animals that often allow for a closer look, creating fantastic photo opportunities.

 • Black Bears: Black bears roam the park’s forests and meadows, often spotted from a safe distance by lucky visitors.
 Bears are most active in the early mornings and evenings, especially in late summer and fall when they’re foraging for food.
 Remember to keep a respectful distance and practice bear safety by storing food properly to avoid drawing them near.